deslicer/ai-sidekick-for-splunk/docs/GETTING_STARTED.md

 ## Prerequisites

-- Python 3.11 or higher
+- Git (will be checked and installed if needed)
-- Git
+- Internet connection for downloading dependencies
 - Google API key (Gemini) or OpenAI API key

 ## Quick Setup